How you can retire at 55

 - Set a target and invest as much as possible

 Take the time to set a budget, taking into account when you want to retire and how much you’re going to need.
 Then it’s time to put as much as you can aside each month into your pension to enjoy maximum tax relief.
 You won’t be able to get this money back in an emergency, so make sure you can afford it.
-Alternatively, invest in an ISA/GIA to avoid being locked in and enjoy more flexibility in terms of withdrawals.
+Alternatively, invest into a Stocks & Shares ISA or General investment account to enjoy more flexibility in terms of withdrawals.

 - Keep more of your money